 She picked up a few daikon radishes, courtesy of the money she had received after a job well done, and beamed to her ever-present shadow not even bothering to be worried anymore.
 It took too much for her and was beginning to stress her poor nerves.

 No one had screamed and villagers wielding pitchforks hadn't attacked them so it meant that his kasa was safely in place and covering his ears completely.
-It would be a good thing if it stayed that way but Sora was prepared to grab his hand and run like the hounds of hell were after her.
+It would be a good thing if it stayed that way but Sora was prepared to grab his hand and run like the hounds of hell were after her if the whole ruse failed.

-"Was it necessary for you to come too?"
-She whispered furiously, feeling her ire increase at the sight of his self-satisfied smirk.
+"Was it really necessary for you to come too?"
+She whispered in his direction, feeling her ire increase at the sight of his self-satisfied smirk.
 "I don't mind your company but I don't think I'm prepared to see you made into a fur.
 It would be too much, too fast."

 She had the distinct impression that Leon was quite amused with all this; then again he always seemed to be amused by her behavior for some strange reason.